PennyLaneAI/pennylane/doc/introduction/interfaces.rst

 The following methods support both quantum hardware and simulators, and are examples of `forward accumulation <https://en.wikipedia.org/wiki/Automatic_differentiation#Forward_accumulation>`__.
-However, when using a simulator, you may notice that the time required to compute the gradients with these methods :doc:`scales linearly <demos/tutorial_backprop>` with the number of trainable circuit parameters.
+However, when using a simulator, you may notice that the number of circuit executions required to compute the gradients with these methods :doc:`scales linearly <demos/tutorial_backprop>` with the number of trainable circuit parameters.

 * ``"parameter-shift"``: Use the analytic :doc:`parameter-shift rule
   <glossary/parameter_shift>` for all supported quantum operation arguments, with